will-chrizt/polyglot-shopping-assistant/notes/hpa-resolved.md

         cpu: "100m"  # Request 0.1 of a CPU core
       limits:
-        cpu: "500m"  # Limit to a maximum of 0.5 of a CPU core The fix was deployed by running:kubectl apply -f frontend.yaml After applying this change, the HPA immediately began reporting the correct CPU utilization and became fully operational.3.
-Conclusion and Key TakeawaysSuccessfully setting up an HPA requires ensuring the entire metrics pipeline is functional.
-The key lessons learned from this process are:Verify the Metrics Server First: Always check the metrics-server logs in the kube-system namespace as the first step.Check Permissions (RBAC): The control plane components, like the kube-controller-manager, need explicit permissions to access APIs.Resource Requests are Mandatory: An HPA cannot calculate CPU or memory utilization if the target deployment's containers do not have resources.requests defined.
-This is the most common reason for an HPA to fail with an <unknown> status.4.
-Key Debugging Commands Referencekubectl get hpa: Check the current status of the HPA and its target metrics.kubectl logs <pod-name> -n <namespace>: The primary tool for checking application-level errors.
-Essential for the metrics-server and kube-controller-manager.kubectl describe <resource-type> <resource-name>: View the detailed state and recent events for any Kubernetes object (pods, services, deployments).kubectl get --raw /apis/<api-group>/<version>: Directly test an aggregated API endpoint (like metrics) to check if it's available, bypassing RBAC.kubectl edit <resource-type> <resource-name> -n <namespace>: Make live changes to a running component, useful for adding command-line flags.   ss
+        cpu: "500m"  # Limit to a maximum of 0.5 of a CPU core

+The fix was deployed by running:

+kubectl apply -f frontend.yaml

+After applying this change, the HPA immediately began reporting the correct CPU utilization and became fully operational.

+3. Conclusion and Key Takeaways
+Successfully setting up an HPA requires ensuring the entire metrics pipeline is functional.
+The key lessons learned from this process are:

+Verify the Metrics Server First: Always check the metrics-server logs in the kube-system namespace as the first step.

+Check Permissions (RBAC): The control plane components, like the kube-controller-manager, need explicit permissions to access APIs.

+Resource Requests are Mandatory: An HPA cannot calculate CPU or memory utilization if the target deployment's containers do not have resources.requests defined.
+This is the most common reason for an HPA to fail with an <unknown> status.

+4. Key Debugging Commands Reference kubectl get hpa: Check the current status of the HPA and its target metrics.

+kubectl logs <pod-name> -n <namespace>: The primary tool for checking application-level errors.
+Essential for the metrics-server and kube-controller-manager.

+kubectl describe <resource-type> <resource-name>: View the detailed state and recent events for any Kubernetes object (pods, services, deployments).

+kubectl get --raw /apis/<api-group>/<version>: Directly test an aggregated API endpoint (like metrics) to check if it's available, bypassing RBAC.

+kubectl edit <resource-type> <resource-name> -n <namespace>: Make live changes to a running component, useful for adding command-line flags.